suncoast-devs/handbook/lessons/full-stack-build-an-app-create-first-controllers/index.md

 > NOTE: The method implementations are not listed above

-If we are running our application we can open up `http://localhost:5000/swagger` in our browser and see an API documentation page:
+If we are running our application, we can open up `http://localhost:5000/swagger` in our browser and see an API documentation
+page:

 ![swagger](./assets/swagger.png)